 It’s commonly known that the cherry trees along the tidal basin were a gift from the Japanese.
 But there is considerably more to the story than the Japanese gifted some trees to the United States.

 The first cherry trees in DC were planted in 1908 but not as a gift from the Japanese but rather as an Arbor Day project for school children.
-The project was initiated by Dr. David Fairchild, a plant explorer and U.S. Department of Agriculture official.
+Dr. David Fairchild, a plant explorer and U.S. Department of Agriculture official, initiated the project.